India Australia ECTA

 - If the importer considers that equivalence cannot be maintained and is no longer applicable, the exporter may request consultations to achieve a bilateral recognition arrangement of equivalence.

-ECTA focuses on the efficient and transparent exchange of information between the importer and exporter.
+ECTA focuses on the efficient and transparent exchange of information between the importer and the exporter.
 Parties have to appoint a contact point and give a list of competent authorities that will deal with matters arising from the SPS agreement.

 Each Party must appoint a point of contact for communication between the entities concerned regarding matters under the relevant chapter and provide a list of competent authorities to the other Party responsible for administering SPS measures.
 Any change in contact points and composition of competent authorities shall be notified.